swatv3nub/Hackfreaks/README.md

  - `DATABASE_URL`: Your database URL
  - `JOIN_LOGGER`: optional: a chat where your replied saved messages are stored, to stop people deleting their old
- - `LOAD`: Space-separated list of modules you would like to load
  - `NO_LOAD`: Space-separated list of modules you would like NOT to load
  - `WEBHOOK`: Setting this to ANYTHING will enable webhooks when in env mode messages
  - `URL`: The URL your webhook should connect to (only needed for webhook mode)
+ - `EVENT_LOGGER` : A chat/Channel to Log all the Events Happening in the Bot like, Gbans, BotAdminPromotions Etc

- - `SUDO_USERS`: A space-separated list of user_ids which should be considered sudo users
+ - `DRAGONS`: A space-separated list of user_ids which should be considered sudo users
- - `SUPPORT_USERS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
+ - `DEMONS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
- - `WHITELIST_USERS`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.
+ - `WOLVES`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.
  - `DONATION_LINK`: Optional: link where you would like to receive donations.
  - `CERT_PATH`: Path to your webhook certificate
  - `PORT`: Port to use for your webhooks